Migrant workers face joblessness, poverty on return to India, Bangladesh

 "I didn't want to go home because the salaries here are a third of what I used to get.

-"I would have preferred to stay in Singapore, look for a job, and directly transfer my work permit to a new employer," said the 29-year-old, who had worked as a supervising manager earning about $1,200 a month.
+"I would have preferred to stay in Singapore, look for a job, and directly transfer my work permit to a new employer," said 29-year-old Mr Hari, who had worked as a supervising manager earning about $1,200 a month.

-Migrant workers like Mr Hari who have lost jobs are torn between staying on to look for work and returning to their home country.
+Migrant workers like Mr Hari who have lost jobs are torn between staying back to look for work, or returning to their home country.

-Initially fearing death and illness amid the Covid-19 pandemic, thousands of migrants flew back home.
+Initially fearing deaths and illness under the Covid-19 pandemic, thousands of migrants flew back home.

-The High Commission of India in Singapore said 17,000 Indians have been evacuated on 115 flights, most of them travelling to the cities of Tiruchirappalli, Coimbatore, Madurai and Chennai in Tamil Nadu in the past five months.
+The High Commission of India in Singapore said "17,000 Indians have been evacuated in 115 flights", most of them travelling to the cities of Tiruchirappalli, Coimbatore, Madurai and Chennai in Tamil Nadu in the past five months.

-The High Commission said 15,000 now await travel and that new registrations are taking place every day.
+The High Commission said 15,000 now await travel and new registrations are taking place every day.

-But as India and Bangladesh struggle with crashing economies and unprecedented unemployment, most expatriate workers are reluctant to leave their host countries, and those already home are eager to go back abroad.
+But as India and Bangladesh struggle with crashing economies and unprecedented unemployment, most expat workers are reluctant to leave, and those already home are eager to go back abroad.

-The High Commission of India in Singapore said 17,000 Indians have been evacuated on 115 flights, most of them travelling to the cities of Tiruchirappalli, Coimbatore, Madurai and Chennai in Tamil Nadu in the past five months.
-The High Commission said 15,000 now await travel and that new registrations are taking place every day.

 About 300,000 of 2.5 million Tamils working in different countries have come back to Tamil Nadu in five months.